I always thought things like smoked beer, milk stouts, and Belgian Fruit Lambics were only for those who had big beards.

 During my ‘research’ I have been pleasantly surprised and a whole new world has opened up to me.

-Since smoked beer was the first ‘trendy’ beers I was introduced to it only feels right to start off with it in this series of beer related posts.
+Since smoked beer was the first ‘trendy’ beer I was introduced to, it only feels right to start off with it in this series of beer-related posts.